nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 At that, he he he does he does stop you, and he says Okay.
 No. No. No. No.

-I am not I am not Cadence.
+I am not I am not Cadens.
 K. Okay.
 I I'm his, what's the word?
 Assistant.

 Harold okay.
 Is a representation of his will.
 He who knows his his inner, his his inner thoughts, the the way he communicates directly to the to the world, but I am not him.
 Okay.
 Alright.